gtyellow/AbaloneRingPred/README.md

 1. Combining features such as wight and length to make new features.
 2. Building ensemble prediction models.
 Ensemble prediction models combine multiple models.
 For example, you might use a Random tress model paired with lightGBM and use both of their predicitive capablities to get better predictions than what you could get from either model alone.

+In this case, I experimented with a number of different models and settled on a model that used the following models:

+-HistGradientBoostingRegressor
+-MLPRegressor
+-RandomForestRegressor
+-'ExtraTreesRegressor'